Value Entanglement: Conflation Between Different Kinds of Good In (Some) Large Language Models: Introduction

 \section{Introduction}

-The alignment of Large Language Models (LLMs) with human objectives, well being, and values is a pressing problem \cite{gabriel_ethics_2024,hendrycks_unsolved_2022}.
-A crucial step towards this goal is an empirical measurement of models' actual, acquired representation of value \cite{leshinskaya_value_2023, mazeika_utility_2025}.
-One important characteristic of human valuation is that we distinguish between \textit{kinds} of value \cite{anderson_value_1993}.
-We understand that a good deed, a good meal, and a good sentence are good in different ways; a well-written sentence is good, but not morally good.
-For an AI agent to reliably act in accordance with moral good, it must likewise make these distinctions.
-However, because the same token, 'good', has high re-use across such meanings, and because post-training procedures do not necessarily distinguish between them, we suspected that these valuation dimensions may be conflated in LLMs.
+The alignment of Large Language Models (LLMs) with human objectives and values is a pressing problem \cite{gabriel_ethics_2024,hendrycks_unsolved_2022}.
+A crucial step towards a solution is an empirical measurement of models' actual, acquired representation of value \cite{leshinskaya_value_2023, mazeika_utility_2025}.
+One important characteristic of human valuation is that we distinguish between value of different \textit{kinds} \cite{anderson_value_1993}: we understand that a good deed, a good meal, and a good sentence are good in different ways.
+For an AI agent to reliably act in accordance with moral good as such, and other kinds of good as such, it must likewise make these distinctions, and not become confused between good deeds, good meals, and good sentences.
+To what extent, then, do LLMs distinguish between different kinds of value in practice?

-To test this idea, here we probe model behavior and internal activations to test whether closed and open weight LLMs distinguish moral, grammatical, and economic good, and discover that some LLMs (particularly, open-weight models) exhibit \textit{value entanglement}: a confusion among value kinds.

-We formalize the internal representation of value analogously to that of other continuous semantic attributes in LLMs: as a position along a specific vector direction in a high-dimensional representational space \cite{grand_semantic_2022}.
-We use a means-difference approach to define vectors encoding moral good, grammatical good, and economic good separately.
-We then query the value of new expressions by projecting them onto a position along each vector.
-Separately, we measure valuation behavior by prompting models to provide Likert scale ratings \cite{dillion_can_2023}, and use ablation to show a causal connection between these ratings and the value vectors identified above.
-Overall, by measuring moral, economic and grammatical valuation separately, in both models and humans, we show evidence of value entanglement in across these measures in a variety of models.
+To answer this question, we measure model behavioral responses, internal activation geometry, and directional ablation effects to probe the representation of moral, grammatical, and economic value in a range of closed and open weight models of different sizes and families.
+We find that many of them exhibit confusion between these kinds of value, a phenomenon we term \textit{value entanglement}.